 This interface is used for the exchange of measurement data and information for the production of measurements via RTCP reports.

+8.4.1 Measurement data

-R-8.4/1: The MG is required to send RTCP basic reports (SR and/or RR)..
+R-8.4.1/1: The MG is required to send RTCP basic reports (SR and/or RR)..

-R-8.4/2: The MG is required to receive RTCP basic reports (SR and/or RR).
+R-8.4.1/2: The MG is required to receive RTCP basic reports (SR and/or RR).